sakshatshinde/Plei/README.md

 ## How to use it?

 - When asked, the user must point the appropriate path to your game libraries.
-As in when asked for Steam point it to your Steam library.
+As in when asked for Steam point it to your Steam library (steamapps folder)
 - If you have all your libraries in their default position no need to set them up again.
 Eg: `C:\Program Files(x86)\Origin Games\`
 -  The above mentioned process maybe fully automated in the future
 - After the initial setup you will be greeted with the installed games, just click on one to play it.
 Its that simple!